google-gemini/angular-language-learning-sample/CONTRIBUTING.md

 This project follows
 [Google's Open Source Community Guidelines](https://opensource.google/conduct/).

+### How to Contribute

+This project is not accepting pull requests at this time.

+Feel free to fork this repository if you wish to make changes.

 ### Code reviews

 All submissions, including submissions by project members, require review.
 We